What is gout?

-Exercises that get you out of breath are particularly good for burning calories.
+Exercise that leaves you out of breath is particularly good.
 You could try dancing, walking across hilly countryside or tennis.

-It helps to find a sport or exercise which you enjoy and will keep doing.
+It helps to find a sport or exercise that you enjoy and will keep doing.
 Some people find joining a leisure centre or sports club really motivational.
 Have a look around and see what’s available in your area.

-You should avoid exercising during a flare up of gout, as it could make your pain worse.
-It’s important to rest and recover and begin exercising after the pain and swelling has gone down.
+You should avoid exercising during a flare-up of gout, as it could make your pain worse.
+It’s important to rest and recover and begin exercising after the pain and swelling have gone down.

 You should try to eat a balanced diet that is low in fats and added sugars, but high in vegetables and fibre.

 Extreme weight loss or starvation diets aren’t recommended because these can raise urate levels.
 However, you should be OK to do some daytime fasting - for example, during Ramadan.

-We don’t recommend Atkins-type weight-loss diets, as they include a lot of meat and are high in purines.
+Atkins-type weight-loss diets aren’t recommended, as they include a lot of meat and are high in purines.

 The NHS has a good diet and exercise plan which can help you lose weight in a healthy way over 12 weeks.
 Find out more on the NHS website.